designersayap/lunar-rover/app/template-components/component-guidelines.md

 ```

 ### `BuilderImage`
-For images with upload, replacement, and link support.
+For images with upload, replacement, and link capabilities.

 ```javascript
 import BuilderImage from "@/app/page-builder-components/utils/builder/builder-image";